ashwini06/seqkit/misc/Documentation.md

 ### Peak-calling (either in TF or HM mode: macs2/danpos2)

 For _TF chip_, to call the enriched regions macs2 works well.
-Whereas for some of the broad marks, macs2 doesn't work well.
-(the called regions is divided into small segmental peaks).
+Whereas for some of the broad marks, macs2 doesn't work well (the called regions is divided into small segmental peaks).
-Some of the publications[ref] used danpos2 to call the enriched regions for HM data.
+Some of the publications [ref] used danpos2 to call the enriched regions for HM data.

 **Command-line**